HeatmapR is a lightweight R package that uses base

 spatially separated by introducing splits in the heatmap using the

-and tree_split_y
+tree_split_x and tree_split_y arguments which

 are scalars that control the height or width of the splits.